whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Wanting to avoid the scorn of being called an Indian giver, that's how I learned to give gifts -- first it belonged to me, and now it belongs to someone else.
 It took decades for me to learn that this attitude towards sharing is rooted in private property ownership and essential to maintaining authoritarian nations.
 I was amazed to learn that my younger self had the healthier attitude to gift-giving.

 All life is divine beings giving their gifts.
 This recognition lies behind the first core spiritual practice of cultivating a practical, aware gratitude for the gifts of life.
 Chestnut trees give tasty chestnuts, stinging nettle plants heal joint pain, stars provide guidance, and the soil recycles us after we die.
 All these beings give divine gifts that make life possible and beautiful.
 No one makes them do this.
-Humans play their role by giving their own sacred gifts too -- the second core spiritual practice.
+Humans play their role by giving their own sacred gifts -- the second core spiritual practice.

-In gift economies, people figure out where gifts are most needed or valued, and everyone helps circulate gifts until they get to that highest use.
+In gift economies, people take responsibility to learn where gifts are most needed or valued, and everyone helps circulate gifts until they get to that highest use.
 This is where the derogatory phrase "Indian giver" comes from: people of North American healthy nations (known as Indians) sometimes gave gifts to European colonists, noticed they weren't being used, and thus asked for them back so the gifts could be given elsewhere.
 European colonists thus saw "Indian giving" as a violation of their private property rights.

 Nancy Basket described how the Cherokee would commonly ensure gifts got where they were needed, and how European colonists misunderstood this: "We would know each other well enough to see what they might need.
 And if we would give somebody a gift and they didn't use it, we would be embarrassed.
 And we would either take it back or something else because it wasn't being used.
 She didn't need it.
 And people called us Indian givers for that."[xxx-basket interview]

 "Indian giver" became a negative label, describing someone who gave a gift and now selfishly wants it back.
 In reality, an Indian giver is behaving thoughtfully, paying attention to whether the gift is needed.
 If the gift goes unused, the so-called Indian giver exerts extra effort to retrieve the unused item and pass it along to someone else who needs it more.

-Due to this fundamental difference between caring for others and caring primarily for oneself, the contrast between these two economies is striking.
-Gift-economy practices can seem offensive to people in profit economies, and profit-economy practices can seem offensive to people in gift economies.
+Amazingly, gift-economy practices can seem offensive to people in profit economies, and profit-economy practices can seem offensive to people in gift economies.

 A person in a gift economy may feel upset if a person accepts a gift, doesn't use it, and then refuses to pass it on to someone else.
 A person from a profit economy may feel upset if they receive a gift only to find that the giver wants it back.
 Both sides may feel offended, and it reflects a fundamentally different perspective on sharing (and trusting others to share) versus hoarding (and not trusting others to share).
 Do gifts keep moving until they arrive where they are most needed?
 Or do people hoard possessions whether they need them or not?

 Potawatomi woman Robin Kimmerer noted the consequences when she wrote, "If all the world is a commodity, how poor we grow.
 When all the world is a gift in motion, how wealthy we become."[xxx-braiding sweetgrass|the gift of strawberries]

-This healthy-nation attitude to gift-giving stems from the deep recognition that all of life is simply the giving of divine gifts.
+This attitude to gift-giving stems from the deep recognition that all of life is simply the giving of divine gifts.
 Every spider, bear, bush, and cloud is giving its sacred gifts and somehow contributing to the web of life.
 Who would want to stop all that giving?
 Gift economies aim to circulate gifts rather than hoard them, and this kind of human economy fits in well with the larger nonhuman economy of all life.

+When whole nations embrace a gift economy, their way of life benefits the living world.
+When humans form reciprocal relationships with nonhumans, giving to the plant and animal communities while gratefully receiving enough to live, the whole ecosystem benefits from the humans' presence.

-Gift economies also have many practical benefits.
+Gift economies have many practical benefits.
 They move resources from the haves to the have-nots, minimizing inequality.
-Gift economies ensure neighbors take care of each other.
+They ensure neighbors take care of each other.
 People might face scarcity together occasionally, but nobody suffers poverty alone while others have abundance.
 Gift economies help people take care of each other whenever a big challenge arises.

-Gift economies also make it easier to have integrity.
-When a person isn't afraid of poverty, it becomes easier to face reality, even when it's unpleasant.**
+Gift economies also make it easier to develop and keep one's integrity.
+When a person isn't afraid of poverty, it becomes easier to face reality, even when it's unpleasant.

 When everybody is expected to stand for what's right, this is the way of life that results -- a life of shared abundance.
-As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"[xxx-original instructions|armstrong]**
+As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"[xxx-original instructions|armstrong]

-In nations that forbid people from seeking justice and upholding their own laws -- because that is supposedly the police's job -- profit economies result, with a few people becoming extremely wealthy, and the rest trying to survive and get as comfortable as possible in their unhealthy nation.
+In unhealthy nations where a few people dominate the rest and authorities forbid people from seeking justice and upholding their own laws, most people are left trying to survive and get as comfortable as possible.
 Widespread selfishness is the result.

 But it doesn't have to be this way.
-Individuals and whole nations are capable of incredible generosity when everyone stands for a culture of mutual respect, and nobody rules over anybody else.
+Individuals, communities, and whole nations are capable of incredible generosity when everyone stands for a culture of mutual respect, and nobody rules over anybody else.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #11<br/>Notice when you hold back out of fear</div>
 <div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear -- fear of losing friends, angering a spouse, losing their job, or getting punished.
 To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Think of a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
 What were you afraid of?
 Are you proud of your choice?
-Consider how could you find the bravery to show up differently in the future.</div></div>
+Next time you feel afraid, notice the fear and find the bravery to show up better.</div></div>

 ### References